Italy's Brembo seeks growth on road, race track and in the skies

 "We want to be domestic in the Americas, Europe and Asia," Tiraboschi said.

-The company has invested 600 million euros (477 million pounds)over the past five years in plants, and forecasts annual capital expenditure of 130-140 million euros for the next few years.
+The company has invested 600 million euros ($800 million)over the past five years in plants, and forecasts annual capital expenditure of 130-140 million euros for the next few years.

 Brembo has recently expanded a plant in the U.S. state of Michigan, expecting North America to become its top market this year, and will also build a new cast iron foundry there.